joanaz/WTM/markdown/exercises.md

 ## 3. Basic MNIST
 Write a basic classifier for handwritten digit recognition using TensorFlow's high-level API following these [instructions](basic_mnist.md).

-## Optional / as time remains
+## As time remains
 Finished ahead of schedule?
-If you'd like to dive deeper with higher level APIs, we recommend you try this [tutorial](https://www.tensorflow.org/extend/estimators) to learn how to create a custom estimator.
+If you'd like to dive deeper with higher level APIs, we recommend you try this [tutorial](https://www.tensorflow.org/extend/estimators) to learn how to write a custom estimator.
 Alternatively, consider working through the basic and deep mnist tutorials on [tensorflow.org](https://www.tensorflow.org).